 *My favorite dish is their savory waffle with walnut meat!

-We vegans love to eat but we love to drink too!
+We, vegans, love to eat but we really like to drink too!
 This vegan pub offers an 80s retro vibe from the music to the decor and serves vegan liquor, drinks, and sandwiches all night long.
 They offer fun activities each week that include swing and flamenco and you and your friends can compete in a game of foosball!

 *My favorites include their decadent double chocolate cupcake & carrot cake slice.